omkreddy/kafka-examples/producer/README.md

 By default kafka producer uses DefaultPartitioner to distribute the records to available partitions.
 If a key is present, a partition will be chosen using a hash of the key, else a partition will be assigned in a round-robin fashion.
-But, Many times applications want to distribute the records based on their partition design.
+But, many times applications want to distribute the records based on their partition design.
 Available options for custom partitioning are

 **Option 1**: Pass partition number, while producing the records, using [ProducerRecord](https://kafka.apache.org/090/javadoc/org/apache/kafka/clients/producer/ProducerRecord.html) class.

 **Example Classes:** BasicPartitionExample.java, SimpleProducer.java

-This examples distributes the event numbered records to Partition 0 and odd numbered records to Partition 1.
+This examples distributes the even numbered records to Partition 0 and odd numbered records to Partition 1.

 create a topic with two partitions